 The most distinctive feature of this costume is the chemise.
 Many regions in western Ukraine have a love of smocking, 'morshchanka', that is gathering the linen into 'tubes'.
 This is one of the areas which takes it to extremes.
-The entire front and rear bodice of the chemise is gathered, it may be almost down to the waist, although it is sometimes not as extensive.
+The entire front of the chemise is gathered, it may be almost down to the waist, although it is sometimes not as extensive.
+The back is gathered into the neck, but is not usually smocked.

 Unlike English smocking, the gathering threads are left in place, and the result is not as elastic.
 A stabilizing stitch is done on the inside which resembles the simplest of the English smocking stitches.
 Floral embroidery is done on the upper sleeves and the cuffs.
-A band of ribbon or embroidery is places on the collar.
+A band of ribbon or embroidery is placed on the collar.
 The collar and cuffs are both decorated with bought lace.
 The opening is along the seam connecting the sleeve to the shirt body on the side.
-Sometimes there is embroidery on the lower part of the chemise.
-As in other parts of Transcarpathia and Ukraine, sometimes the chemise is belted and worn alone.

 Here is a blog entry by someone who has family in this region and wrote about their visit there.